South America has been blooming as a preferred nearshoring destination for years.

 At the same time, Colombia is a go-to for software development services across most industries.

-US companies prefer the country for its quality work, highly-skilled teams, and time zone similarities that make collaboration easier.
+US companies prefer the country for its quality work and time zone similarities that make collaboration easier.
+With the government investing more in its digital transformation, Colombian software developers are highly trained in building and maintaining systems that fit their client’s needs.

 Lastly, human resources account for a portion of outsourced services in the country.